cupy/cupy/docs/source/reference/environment.rst

 Moreover, as in any CUDA programs, all of the CUDA environment variables listed in the `CUDA Toolkit Documentation`_ will also be honored.
 When ``CUPY_ACCELERATORS`` or ``NVCC`` environment variables are set, g++-6 or later is required as the runtime host compiler.
-Please refer :ref:`install_cupy_from_source` for the details on how to install g++.
+Please refer to :ref:`install_cupy_from_source` for the details on how to install g++.

 .. _CUDA Toolkit Documentation: https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#env-vars